Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation

-\begin{itemize} \item \textbf{Study:} We are the first to study the existing code-generation benchmarks for \llm{s}.
-Our study demonstrates the inadequacy of existing handcrafted test-cases for evaluating functional correctness and efficiency.
-Our work opens up a new dimension for future research to closely examine and improve benchmarks for better evaluation of code synthesis. \item \textbf{Approach:} We propose \sys{} -- an evaluation system and framework containing a fully automated test input generation mechanism to rigorously and extensively evaluate \llm-synthesized code.
-Our input generation uses an \llm-based strategy to first generate high-quality seed inputs to target difficult or corner-case functionalities and then further efficiently extend large amounts of test inputs using a type-aware mutation strategy from the seed inputs.
-In addition, we propose to use program contracts (\eg preconditions) to not only improve our input generation (filter out invalid inputs) but can act as a first step to complement the natural language problem description and improve problem clarity.
+\begin{itemize}[noitemsep, leftmargin=*, topsep=0pt] \item \textbf{Study:} We are the first to study the test inadequacy problem in current programming benchmarks which can lead to largely over-approximated functional correctness.
+Our study also opens up a new research direction for precisely and rigorously evaluating \llm{-synthesized} code. \item \textbf{Approach:} We propose \sys{} -- an evaluation framework to reveal the real correctness of \llm{-synthesized} code.
+The test-case generation approach of \sys combines the emerging \llm-based and traditional mutation-based test input generation.
+It first uses \llm-based strategy to bootstrap the test generator with high-quality seed inputs and then further extends large amounts of inputs via type-aware mutation.
+We then optionally ``distill'' the generated tests to a much smaller yet almost equivalently effective test-suite via greedy set covering.
+We also propose to annotate each programming tasks using program contracts to filter out invalid inputs.